 Completing the Application for Permit and Authorization for Paleontological Resources Research or Collection

-Applicants for a permit to conduct paleontological research and/or collection on Forest Service land should complete page 1 of Form FS-28xx-01, “Application for Permit…,” following the instructions below.
-The completed Form FS-28xx-01 should be signed and dated by the applicant where indicated, and returned for agency review to the Forest Service Administrative unit in which the proposed project area is located.
+Applicants for a permit to conduct paleontological research and/or collection on Forest Service land should complete Form FS-2800-22A, “Application for Permit…,” following the instructions below.
+The completed Form FS-2800-22Ashould be signed and dated by the applicant where indicated, and returned for agency review to the Forest Service Administrative unit in which the proposed project area is located.
 Additional information may be requested by the Forest Service in order to complete evaluation of the proposal.
 The applicant should be aware that proposals entailing land surface disturbance may require an extensive NEPA analysis by agency specialists in order to evaluate potential environmental impacts related to the proposal; such NEPA review may take 6 months or more to complete.
-THE PROPOSAL IS NOT CONSIDERED AUTHORIZED UNTIL FORM FS 28XX-01B (the Permit) HAS BEEN RETURNED TO THE APPLICANT AND HAS BEEN SIGNED AND DATED BY THE APPLICANT AND THE FOREST SERVICE AUTHORIZED OFFICER.
+THE PROPOSAL IS NOT CONSIDERED AUTHORIZED UNTIL FORM FS 2800-22B (the Permit) HAS BEEN RETURNED TO THE APPLICANT AND HAS BEEN SIGNED AND DATED BY THE APPLICANT AND THE FOREST SERVICE AUTHORIZED OFFICER.

 1a.
 Name of Applicant: Enter the name of the individual who will have primary management responsibility for implementing the proposal and adhering to all terms and conditions.